Working Together - Working Systemically

 Depending on the needs of the group, facilitation may include systemic mapping to make invisible dynamics visible, a journey to explore purpose and direction, transition frameworks to navigate change with greater coherence or storytelling practices that surface wisdom and create connection.

-Each approach is chosen with care to meet the moment and support what is emerging for the group — creating the conditions for co-creation, insight and movement.
+Each approach is chosen with great care to support what is needed and wants to emerge for the group.

 “When we begin to see systems, we stop being fixers and become facilitators of emergence.”